 |UGA Card||Your UGA card is a physical card and gives you access to various UGA buildings and programs.
 You acquire your UGA Card at the UGA Card Office.|

 Other important VRS information after the hosting procedures are completed:

 - Once the UGAID has been assigned, the visitor can set up a UGA MyID through the Sponsoring Unit Staff Contact.
 The visitor will use the MyID to access a wide range of online services at UGA.

-- Upon arrival on campus, one of the first actions by the visitor should be acquisition of a UGACard, using the visitor’s UGAID.
-This must be done in person at the UGACard office in the Tate Center.
+- Upon arrival on campus, if the visitor needs to obtain a UGA OneCard, follow the instructions listed here under the Visiting Researcher/Scholar section.
 This card will provide the visitor with access to various other services (including buses).

-- The UGACard number will give the visitor the information necessary to apply for library access.
+- The visitor can apply for library access.

 Office of Research expects the Sponsoring Unit to assist the VRS with the following items:

 - The Staff Contact and Faculty Sponsor should assist with housing arrangements.
 Housing arrangements may take different forms, depending on the needs of the visitor and family.
-Options for Visiting Researchers/Scholars are provided at the UGA Housing Division website.
-Some temporary on-campus housing has been made available on the Health Sciences Campus.
+See this section for a link to Apartment Finder and a list of hotels in Athens.

 - The Staff Contact and Faculty Sponsor should also help arrange family support.
 A visitor who is coming with family may need help with issues such as schools, transportation, language, banking, etc.

 - The Staff Contact should assist them in MyID creation and it is the responsibility of the Faculty Sponsor and Sponsoring Unit to ensure his/she completes OnBoarding.